deeplearning4j/deeplearning4j/word2vec.md

 ### <a name="grams">N-grams & Skip-grams</a>

 Words are read into the vector one at a time, *and scanned back and forth within a certain range*.
-The range is an n-gram, and an n-gram is a contiguous sequence of n items from a given linguistic sequence; it is the nth version of unigram, bigram, trigram, four-gram or five-gram.
+Those ranges are n-grams, and an n-gram is a contiguous sequence of *n* items from a given linguistic sequence; it is the nth version of unigram, bigram, trigram, four-gram or five-gram.
 A skip-gram simply drops items from the n-gram.

 The skip-gram representation popularized by Mikolov and used in the DL4J implementation has proven to be more accurate than other models, such as continuous bag of words, due to the more generalizable contexts generated.